Privacy and cookies policy

 - help us develop the website to be more useful to you, to keep it safe and secure;

-- to respond to any problems you report with our website;
+- to respond to any problems you report with our website or Apps;

-- to administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical purposes;
+- to administer our website or Apps and for internal operations, including troubleshooting, data analysis, testing, research, statistical purposes;

-- to allow you to participate in interactive features on our website when you choose to do so;
+- to allow you to participate in interactive features on our website or Apps when you choose to do so;

 - for the security of our business including photographic images, video recording, and administration of any attendance to our offices and projects;